 7 Ideas For Weekend Getaways To Lake Tahoe This Summer

 However, if you live nearby, and you’re looking for a quick trip, you’ll easily discover plenty of ideas for weekend getaways to Lake Tahoe this summer.
 Of course, summer is the season in Tahoe.
-While winter is fantastic for winter sports fanatics, in the summer, you get to truly experience Lake Tahoe’s outdoors, in all its glory.
+While winter is fantastic for winter sports fanatics, in the summer, you get to truly experience Lake Tahoe’s outdoors.
+For an unforgettable experience, consider staying in one of our 6 most breathtaking lakefront cabins—idyllic retreats just a stone's throw from the incredibly clear waters of Lake Tahoe.

-This isn’t just about carving up the slopes or gazing at a winter wonderland.
-This is about exploring rugged alpine forests and taking a dip in the shimmering turquoise-and-azure-hued waters of the second deepest lake in the United States.
+Tahoe is about more than carving up the slopes or gazing at a winter wonderland.
+It's about exploring rugged alpine forests and taking a dip in the shimmering turquoise-and-azure-hued waters of the second deepest lake in the United States.
 The Great Lakes may be deeper, but they don’t offer the stunning environment found in Tahoe.

 Lake Tahoe in the summer is truly breathtaking.
 The clean, crisp mountain air is intoxicating.
-The boundless Alpine forests beckon you with Pine-infused scents.
+The boundless Alpine forests saturate the air with scents of pine.
 And the sparkling lake waters will inspire an instant sense of nostalgia for years to come.
 There’s something about this place that just draws you in.

 Now, while you have plenty of options when it comes to weekend getaway ideas, your options for accommodation are somewhat limited, especially during peak periods.
-So, unless you have your own Lake Tahoe cabin, consider booking early.
-Very early.
+So, unless you have your own Lake Tahoe cabin, consider booking early—typically

 Lake Tahoe has a year-round residency of roughly 53,000.
 However, that hasn’t stopped property prices from ballooning.
 There’s plenty of outside investment flooding into Lake Tahoe, making housing prices largely unaffordable for locals who are still renting.
 That might be a hint as to just how popular Lake Tahoe is as a vacation destination.